Herbert Irving Comprehensive Cancer Center: Patient Care

 Patients are treated at NewYork-Presbyterian Hospital/Columbia.
 HICCC physicians treat more than 3,500 patients annually.
 There are over 200 clinical trials available to patients.

 History

 First opened in 1911 as the Institute for Cancer Research, it soon moved to its current location at Columbia-Presbyterian Medical Center.
 HICC received its NCI designation in 1972, being promoted to comprehensive status in 1979.

 After a 1998 merger, the campus name was changed to Columbia University Medical Center, remaining an academic medical center and becoming the largest campus of NewYork-Presbyterian Hospital.

 In 2017, Herbert and Florence Irving gave a transformative $700 million gift to Columbia University and NewYork-Presbyterian to dramatically advance research and clinical programs for the treatment of cancer.
 In recognition of a lifetime of philanthropy, the Hospital and the University jointly renamed the campus to its current name, Columbia University Irving Medical Center.

-HICCC was previously led by Stephen G. Emerson, and the current interim director is Cory Abate-Shen, with Gary Schwartz as the deputy director.
+HICCC was previously led by Stephen G. Emerson, and the current director is Anil K Rustgi, MD, with Gary Schwartz as the deputy director.